 What are my career prospects?

-You will be prepared for a future career in teaching, the civil service, business, media and journalism, local government, retail management, law and information management.
+You will be prepared for a future career in teaching (further training required), the civil service, business, media and journalism, local government, retail management, law and information management.

 How can I enhance my employability?

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.

 Optional, additional activities may be available on this degree which could help to prepare you for a stimulating and rewarding career.
 These include:

 - Sandwich Year – you may have the opportunity to apply to complete a sandwich year placement as part of your programme (usually the third year of a four year degree) and gain highly relevant work experience;

 - Study Abroad – you may have the opportunity to apply to spend an additional year (usually the third year of a four year degree) studying or working abroad;

 - Language Learning – you may be able to select language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, as an integral part of your degree (for which you will gain academic credits).
 Alternatively, it may be possible to select the language modules as additional study.